-The cost share must be at least 20% of the total allowable costs (i.e., the government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) for Topic Area 1 projects and 50% of the total allowable costs for Topic Area 2 projects and must come from non-federal sources unless otherwise allowed by law.
+The cost share must be at least 20% of the total allowable costs for R&D projects (i.e., the sum of the government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-federal sources unless otherwise allowed by law.
 (See 2 CFR 200.306 and 2 CFR 910.130 for the applicable cost sharing requirements.)
-The 20% minimum cost share for R&D projects and 50% cost share for piloting projects must be maintained throughout the project period, including the award's initial budget period.